 Load forecasting is an integral part of the planning and operation of electric utilities; it has played a vital role in the power industry for over a century.
 For example, to have a stable supply of electricity, reserve power must be prepared beforehand to serve consumers in the future (e.g., in case of high demand or failure in the current grid supply).
 However, load forecasting can also be helpful to organizations other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, and even industrial/commercial companies, banks, trading firms, and insurance companies [1], [2].
 These organizations use load forecasting in power systems planning/operations, revenue projection, rate design, energy trading, and other activities [3]–[5].

 Electric load forecasting is well studied [1], [6]–[8], and most current research focuses on developing more accurate forecasts.
 Load forecasting is particularly relevant in today’s context, with the advent of new smart grid technologies.
 The demand patterns used to drive these technologies are complex due to the deregulation of energy markets and the number of different random variables, often governed by human behaviour, which needs to be considered to predict future electricity demand.
 Developing a forecasting model that is appropriate for a particular power network is not a simple task [4], [5], [9].
 Different factors can affect load forecasts, such as the location of the area, the type of customers in the region, weather factors (e.g., temperature), the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
 Also, electricity demand can be assessed by tracking it periodically - hourly, daily, weekly, monthly, or yearly and forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
-Shorter-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [1], [10], [11]
+Shorter-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [1], [10], [11].

 Both statistical techniques and machine learning (ML) have been applied to provide load forecasts, and with the advent of the widespread application of data science, the boundary between these two approaches is becoming more equivocal [1].
 Examples of statistical techniques applied to electrical load forecasting include multiple linear regression analysis [12], [13] exponential smoothing [14], [15], and auto-regressive integrated moving average (ARIMA) modelling [16], [17].
 On the other hand, ML algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g., weather, time of day) automatically [10].
 Artificial Neural Networks (ANNs) [18][19], Fuzzy Regression Models [20], [21], Support Vector Machines [22], Gradient Boosting Machines [23] have all been applied to electrical load forecasting.
 In recent years, deep learning approaches like the recurrent neural network (RNN) [24], long-short-term-memory network (LSTM) [25], and the 1-D convolution neural network (CNN) [3], [6] have also become enticing to researchers in this field, primarily because of their ability to learn about temporal dependencies in data inputs, and their ability to quickly adapt to abrupt changes in load patterns, as they occur.